JanHerca/urantiapedia/output/wikijs/en/article/David_Kulieke/safe_and_true.md

 Another excellent example of a piece of literature that can be viewed from a Urantia Book perspective is the film _It’s a Wonderful Life._ The film is a testimony that human life matters.
 There are also some wonderful Urantia themes early on when George Bailey, a young man who wants to matter, encounters a dilemma when he sees the pharmacist, Mr. Gower, for whom he is delivery boy, mix up aspirin and arsenic.
 Mr. Gower is clearly drunk, and he becomes abusive towards George, hitting him on his injured ear and insisting that George deliver the mistaken prescription.
 George runs next door to ask his father for help, but his father is busy; George thus learns he must be responsible for solving his own problem.
 Finally he gets through to Mr. Gower, and George is able to forgive him and retain his affection because George has learned that Mr. Gower had just received a telegram informing him that his son had died in World War I. The viewing audience can also forgive Mr. Gower, and a student understands that when,” _…favored with a widened horizon… how much better you would understand them.
 If you could only know your fellows, you would eventually fall in love with them_” <a id="a101_1184"></a>[[UB 100:4.5](/en/The_Urantia_Book/100#p4_5)].
 Indeed, grasping this theme is a central service provided by literature.

 There are many Urantia Book themes that naturally emerge from literature.
 In many coming-of-age novels, the turning points hinge on “decisions, decisions, and more decisions” and “sincerity, sincerity, and more sincerity.”
 Fantasy often provides a perspective that relies more on meaning and values than it does on physical reality.
 Dystopian novels, a staple of young adult literature, show the truth of mota 12, that, “_The greatest affliction (in the cosmos) is never to have been afflicted.
-Mortals only learn wisdom by experiencing tribulation_” [48.7.14].
+Mortals only learn wisdom by experiencing tribulation_” [UB 48:7.14](/en/The_Urantia_Book/48#p7_14).
 And many works offer a sense that, whether through love or loyalty, whether a story turns out happily or not, relationships between personalities are paramount.

 > Where words lose their meaning, people lose their lives. ― Confucius